Cassotto Concert Accordion

 - Very good hard shell case

-with one year warranty.
+warranty.
 The instrument looks great.
-It is clean, with
+It is clean, with excellent

-excellent mechanics and compression.
-Most importantly, the tonal
+mechanics and compression.
+Most importantly, the tonal quality is truly

-quality is truly impressive.
-This is one of the most air efficient
+impressive.
+This is one of the most air efficient accordions I have

-Accordion Gallery and treat yourself with a memorable performance with
+treat yourself with a memorable performance with this fascinating

 keyboard was serviced in October 2018.
 I replaced the felt in the key